Pagina spoor

 • Are you an EU citizen?

-• If you are living in one of the following countries, you may go and work in Belgium without a work permit: Cyprus, Denmark, Germany, Estonia, Finland, France, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Austria, Poland, Portugal, Slovakia, Slovenia, Spain, Czech Republic, United Kingdom, Sweden and Switzerland.
+• If you are living in one of the following countries, you may go and work in Belgium without a work permit: Bulgaria, Croatia, Cyprus, Denmark, Germany, Estonia, Finland, France, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Austria, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Czech Republic, Sweden and Switzerland.

 • Do you want more info on the formalities and the documents needed?
-Visit:
+Visit Eures, the European employment services network.

 • You are not an EU citizen?